Mrs P. Ellison –Faculty Leader for the Arts and Technology.

 For the second half of the term students are introduced to different genre of theatre through the exploration of Greek Theatre.
 Here they study drama history and investigate the culture and practice of the time.
 In term 1 the curriculum becomes centred on the school production, as all students develop work for the performance.

 Students develop an understanding of the basic elements of music.
-They will explore these through solo, ensemble and whole class performances, which they will showcase at Year 7 Choir of the year and Prize night.
+They will explore these through solo, ensemble and whole class performances, which they will showcase at Year 7 Choir of the year.
 Throughout the year, they will have the opportunity to listen to, compose and perform music of other cultures, most notably through African Drumming.
 The girls will study keyboard skills and listen to and analyse music from great composers.

 This unit allows pupils to develop their cultural knowledge as well as their performance and choreographic skills.
 Pupils will learn the style and names of the set steps in the Indian/Bollywood genre.
 Pupils will learn short motifs and develop these using choreographic skills into short dances.
 Pupils are continually assessed and there will be a performance-based assessment at the end of this unit.
 Pupils will be introduced to the Musical Theatre genre and will develop apiece inspired by the film Hairspray.
 Pupils are continually assessed and there will be a performance based assessment at the end of this unit.